Jacob Katz: Biography

 Jacob Katz was born in Magyargencs (Moyorganch) in western Hungary.
 The village was not large enough for a Jewish school so he spent his early years at a Protestant school in a nearby village.
 At the age of 12, he left to study in Celldomolk.
 Afternoon hours were devoted to Jewish studies in the Talmud-Torah of the community.
 During this period he lived with a host family and returned home every few weeks for Sabbaths and holidays.

 At age 16, he moved to Gyor where he studied at a yeshiva.
 He then studied for about two years at the yeshiva in the Satoralya-Uihey community.
 In 1925, he moved to the Yeshiva of Pressburg (Bratislava) founded by Hatam Sofer and headed by his descendants.
 After two and a half years, he became interested in the work of Friedrich Schiller, Theodore Herzl and Ahad Ha'am.

 In 1927, Katz wrote his first article for an Orthodox newspaper in Budapest, Zsido Ujsag, to protest against a local rabbi who warned Hungarian Jews stay away from Zionist or quasi-Zionist activities.
 The article was reprinted in the Zionist newspaper of Hungary Zsido Szemle, which praised him for understanding of the needs of the times better than the leaders of Orthodoxy.
 Katz was asked to write for the paper.
 Katz expressed admiration for Rabbi Meir Berlin (Bar-Ilan), Nahum Sokolov and Ze'ev Jabotinsky, who regarded building up Israel as the primary task of the generation.

 In the spring of 1928, he moved to Yeshivat Adat Yeshuron in Frankfurt, which was headed by Rabbi Yosef Breuer, and applied to study at the University of Frankfurt.
 In the spring of 1934, he submitted his doctoral thesis on the assimilation of German Jews.
 He earned a living giving private lessons in Judaism/Talmud to members of Rabbi Breuer's family and others.
 It was then that he met his future wife Gerti-Bina nee Birnbaum, whom he married in Jerusalem in 1936.
 Before immigrating to Mandatory Palestine, he spent a year in London to improve his English.

 In Tel Aviv, he worked as a tutor and accepted a teaching position at Moriya school.
 In 1945-1950, he served as a teacher and director of Talpiot, a teachers training college.

-He was married to for 62 years, until his death at age 93.
+He was married to Bina for 62 years, until his death at age 93.
 The couple had three sons, David, Chanan and Uriel.
 At the time of his death he had 11 grandchildren.